OneMoreSummer/academic-kickstart/content/post/relative-age-effects-in-male-cricket-a-personal-assets-approach-to-explain-immediate-short-term-and-long-term-developmental-outcomes/index.md

 Participation: More younger players dropout/not selected in junior development.
 Higher % younger players get to international level from those in the development cohort.

 **\
-For all coaches & administrators working in cricket: RAE is a development system error that is discriminatory against thousands of children and young adults each and every year.**
+For all coaches & administrators working in cricket: RAE is a development system error that is discriminatory against thousands of children and young adults each and every year and has immediate, short-term & long-term outcome effects.**

 **Full Paper:** [mdpi.com/2075-4663/10/3/39/htm](https://www.mdpi.com/2075-4663/10/3/39/htm) (Free access)